 Making Digital Work For You

-Companies have been urged to 'digitalise” or risk getting left behind but while many accept this as a reality, the precept is at best confusing and at worst unclear for those eager to act.
+Companies have been urged to 'digitalise” or risk getting left behind but while many accept this as a reality it is not easy.

 Too often information about the “digital revolution” and its impact on business comes from analysts, consultancies and the media, but little is heard from the workplace, from business managers grappling with the new realities brought about by digital on a day-to-day basis.